wp-plugins/easy-facebook-likebox/README.txt

 1. Responsive
 1. Generate shortcode using widget form
-1. Likebox in PopUp is coming soon...
+1. Likebox in PopUp (Modal window) is coming soon...

+Link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].

 == Installation ==